 |

-Howling Wolf Raku Fetish
+Howling Wolf Fetish White Crackle

 Hand formed and Raku fired by Ruth Apter, this howling wolf is a unique small ceramic sculpture that has been... |